IntelLabs/RAG-FiT/docs/index.md

 specially created RAG-augmented datasets.
 The library helps create the data for training, given a RAG technique, helps easily train models using parameter-efficient finetuning (PEFT), and finally can help users measure the improved performance using various, RAG-specific metrics.
 The library is modular, workflows are customizable using configuration files.
-Formerly called RAG Foundry.
+Formerly called *RAG Foundry*.

 Comments, suggestions, issues and pull-requests are welcomed! ❤️